 Below are the groups of people who argue that “autogynephilia” should not be used because of its pathologizing and biased meaning.

 World Professional Association of Transgender Health

 WPATH is the largest global organization of experts serving the health needs of gender diverse people.
 They removed “autogynephilia” from their consensus statement on the Standards of Care for our community.
 It had appeared in the 1998 version 5.
-It was removed in 2001 and remained out in Version 7 in 2012.
+It was removed in 2001 and remained out since then.

 Julia Serano (biologist)

 Transgender biologist and author Julia Serano has proposed the terms Female/Feminine Embodiment Fantasies (FEFs) and Male/Masculine Embodiment Fantasies (MEF) as terms that may be used to discuss such erotic thoughts or fantasies.
 In Serano’s view, such fantasies are found among all types of transgender people, independent of assigned gender or sexual orientation.
 She sees them as natural expressions of a subconscious self.

 - Walter Bockting

 - Mona Mason

 - Allison, Becky (December 16, 1998).
 Janice Raymond and Autogynephilia. http://www.drbecky.com/raymond.html [archive]

 - Talia Mae Bettcher (philosopher)